pangenome/impg/notes/FAST_MODE_IMPLEMENTATION.md

 - **Memory-efficient file opens**: Separate short-lived file opens for cache miss to minimize buffer accumulation
 - **Optimized buffer sizes**: 64-256 bytes depending on operation type
 - **Direct fetch optimization**: `fetch_alignment_direct()` static function in `onealn.rs`

+### What Normal Mode Subsetting Does

+**Optimizes**:
+- ✅ Fetches only sequences for overlapping tracepoint segments (not full alignment)
+- ✅ Reconstructs CIGAR only from subset tracepoints (not full alignment)
+- ✅ Same WFA algorithm, just on smaller input
+- ✅ Proportional speedup based on subset size

+**Maintains**:
+- ✅ Exact base-level precision (100% identical to baseline)
+- ✅ Full CIGAR strings
+- ✅ Exact coordinates
+- ✅ All output formats supported (bed, bedpe, paf, gfa, maf, fasta-aln)

+**Use Cases**:
+- Small query ranges on long alignments (e.g., 10kb query on 1Mb alignment)
+- Partial alignments extending beyond query range
+- Any case where full precision is required but speedup is desired

 ### What Approximate Mode Does